About Us

 Supervisor

-Meet Celia, our delightful Manchester-born supervisor who has been a valued member of the Wharf team for three years.
+Meet Celia, our delightful Manchester-born supervisor who has been a valued member of the Wharf team for four years.
 Celia has a passion for travel and lives for booking her next holiday adventure.
 When she’s not globetrotting, Celia loves to unwind with a good book and a delicious glass of red wine.
 A classy lady through and through, Celia brings both elegance and dedication to her role at the Wharf.

 Lisa